rchovatiya88/javascriptfortesters/README.md

 ## How to run JS code.

-Easiest way to run `.js` code is open google chrome and right click 'Inspect Element' you can set variables and run code.
+Easiest way to run `.js` code is open google chrome and right click 'Inspect Element'  go to  `Console` Tab, in which you write and use it as an Terminal. you can set variables and run code.

 ![Try this](imgs/variables.png)

+## Vocabulary

+- Variables
+    - Let
+    - Var
+    - Const
+- Objects
+- Methods
+- Functions
+- Strings
+- Number
+- Boolean